UtkarshM-hub/bit/README.md

 # Commands
   1. init

      initialize a directory as bit directory

          bit init .
-  2. status
+  3. status

      check the status of current working directory and staging area

          bit status
-  3. add
+  4. add

      add files, changes to staging area inorder to make them ready to commit

+     to select all the files

          bit add .

-      currently only feature of adding all the files is present, feature of adding and removing single file from staging area will be implemented soon
+     for single files

+         bit add <filename>
+  5. rm

+     remove files from staging area. currently only --cached flag is supported to select all the files

+         bit rm --cached .

+     to select single files

+         bit rm --cached <filename>
-  6. commit
+  7. commit

      commit the files in staging area

          bit commit -m "<COMMIT_MSG>"
-  8. branch
+  9. branch

      create a branch

          bit branch <BRANCH_NAME>